Le Pilgrimage Gravel 2025: Beautifully Brutal

 Thanks to those who were part of the inauguration edition.
 You fully lived this journey.
 And thank you to those who helped make it possible: our partners Hotel Saint Roch, Café du Cycliste, Opinel, the Pays des Écrins, Brooks and our media team — Gijs Ferkranus, Martijn van Strien, and Dan Monaghan.

-Le Pilgrimage Trail returns in summer 2026.
+Le Pilgrimage Trail returns

 A New Chapter: Le Pilgrimage Hits the Trail Running